tantalim/tantalim-docs/docs/tables.md

 #### primaryKey

 The primary key or unique identifier of the table.
+This is required if you need to save data to the table.
+If it's read only, then you can skip this.

 Note: Tantalim doesn't support composite primary keys at this time.